This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 There comes a time when mice will have babies.
 That can happen if you breed them intentionally, or it can happen spontaneously.
 Of course, if you have male and female mice together, it is possible that they breed on their own.
 That’s when you will have to consider what will happen to babies.

-That’s when you will have to step up and provide some care for the babies, even if you don’t want to.
+If the mother dies or is careless about their pups, you will have to step up and provide some care for the babies, if you want them to survive.

 But many owners don’t know how to care properly for babies, and that’s what we’re here for.